 NewYorkMag – Best of NewYork (picks for 2017)

 If you are a serious planner with more time, try these:

-101 Things to do in the Winter – TONY Mag
+The best things to do in the summer in NYC – TONY Mag

 Readings & Signings – NY Mag

 MUG – Manhattan Users Guide